GeminiDRSoftware/DRAGONS/recipe_system/doc/rs_ProgManual/mappers.rst

 The Mappers
 ***********

-The mappers are the heart of the Recipe System.
-The mappers associate recipes and primitives to the data being reduced.
+The mappers are the core of the Recipe System.
+The mappers match recipes and primitives to the data being reduced.

-Normally called from the |Reduce| (which might have been called by the command line ``reduce``), the mappers will search a data reduction package (DR package) specified by the argument ``drpkg`` for recipes and primitives matching the AstroData tags of the data to be processed.
+Normally called from the |Reduce| class (which might have been called by the command line ``reduce``), the mappers will search a data reduction package (DR package) specified by the argument ``drpkg`` for recipes and primitives matching the AstroData tags of the data to be processed.
 (The default ``drpkg`` is DRAGONS ``geminidr`` package.)

 The search for matching primitives and recipes is optimized for a certain directory structure.
-Other structure would work though.
+Other structures would work though.
 In the :ref:`appendix <drpkg>`, we introduce a tool to easily create the data reduction package structure that will be most efficient.
 The reader can also look at ``geminidr`` for a working example.

 The mapping algorithm uses attributes of an ``AstroData`` instance to first determines the applicable instrument package defined under the DR package,